IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

   timestamp of each packet to obtain the absolute timestamp of a packet.
 If the option is not present, an offset of 0 is assumed (i.e., timestamps in blocks are absolute timestamps).

+  This offset is not intended to be used as an offset between local time and UTC; for this purpose, the if_iana_tzname option SHOULD be used to specify a timezone.
 {: vspace='0'}

 Example: '1234'.